kstruempf/MCTS/README.md

 Feel free to raise a new issue for any new feature or bug you've spotted.
 Pull requests are also welcomed if you're interested in directly improving the project.

+### Getting Started

+1. Create a virtual environment: `python -m venv .venv`
+2. Activate the environment and install dependencies: `pip install -r requirements.txt`
+3. Install the package in editable mode to work on it locally: `pip install -e .`
+4. Run tests with `pytest` before submitting a pull request.

 ### Coding Guidelines

 Commit message should follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.